Business Customs

 Transportation

-Despite improvements in the road network within the capital and connecting critical district headquarters, more roads still require upgrading to allow easy and safe access to major towns and villages.
+Despite improvements in the road network within the capital and connections to key district headquarters, many roads still require upgrading to ensure safe and easy access to major towns and villages.
 Passenger transportation options include buses, vans, taxis, auto rickshaws, motorcycles, ferries, outboard-powered boats, and self-propelled local boats.
-Taxis, auto rickshaws, and motorcycles are common in Freetown and major cities, though some are poorly maintained.
-Privately operated public transport vans, called “poda poda,” are often risky, overloaded, and should be avoided.
-Cars with drivers are also available for hire through hotels and car rental agencies, and using those services is a recommended alternative to taxis and auto rickshaws.
+In Freetown and other major cities, taxis, auto rickshaws, and motorcycles are common, though some are poorly maintained.
+Public transport vans, known as “poda poda,” are often overloaded and unsafe, and travelers are advised to avoid them.
+Cars with drivers are available for hire through hotels and car rental agencies, offering a safer and more reliable alternative to taxis and auto rickshaws.

-For ease of movement in the city and to the provinces, it is advisable to hire a car and driver for safety, security, and reliability reasons.
-Four-wheel-drive vehicles with drivers for in-country travel are available at some hotels for hire.
-Fares should be negotiated before boarding, particularly to and from the airport.
-Travelers should always carry copies of their passports while traveling within the country.
-Driving after dark outside of Freetown or other major cities is not recommended due to the lack of adequate street lighting, the number of disabled vehicles blocking the roadside, the presence of animals and pedestrians, and the proportion of local drivers who do not habitually make use of their headlights.
+For convenience and safety, travelers are advised to hire a car and driver for movement within cities and to the provinces.
+Four-wheel-drive vehicles with drivers are available for hire at some hotels for in-country travel.
+Travelers should carry copies of their passports while traveling within Sierra Leone.
+Driving after dark outside of Freetown or other major cities is discouraged due to poor street lighting, disabled vehicles blocking roads, the presence of animals and pedestrians, and local drivers who often fail to use headlights.

-Freetown International Airport in Lungi is Sierra Leone’s main airport.
-The airport is separated from the capital, Freetown, by an estuary, the Rokel River.
-Water taxis have agents at the airport to take passengers across to the capital, Freetown.
-Ferries are also available but require a taxi to take you to the terminal to board.
-Alternatively, one can hire a vehicle from the airport to drive to Freetown, which takes approximately three hours and traverses a toll road.
+Freetown International Airport in Lungi is Sierra Leone’s main airport, separated from the capital, Freetown, by the Rokel River estuary.
+Water taxis, with agents at the airport, transport passengers across to Freetown.
+Ferries are also available, but require a taxi to reach the terminal.
+Alternatively, travelers can hire a vehicle from the airport to drive to Freetown, a journey of approximately three hours via a toll road.

 Language

-English is the official language of Sierra Leone, and the second language for many Sierra Leoneans is Krio, the lingua franca.
-However, many others also speak indigenous languages, including Mende, Temne, Limba, Koranko, Kono, and Loko.
-There are 16 ethnic groupss, each with its own indigenous language, spoken mainly amongst family members, relatives, or other members of the ethnic groups.
-Business travelers will find that most government officials and businesspeople speak English well.
+English is the official language of Sierra Leone, and Krio, the lingua franca, serves as the second language for many Sierra Leoneans.
+Additionally, many people speak indigenous languages, including Mende, Temne, Limba, Fula, Kuranko, Kono, and Loko.
+There are 16 ethnic groups in Sierra Leone, which is primarily spoken among family members, relatives, or other members of the ethnic group.
+Business travelers will find that most government officials and businesspeople speak English proficiently.

 Health

 In many areas, tap water is not potable.
 Bottled water and beverages are generally safe, although you should be aware that many restaurants and hotels serve tap water unless bottled water is specifically requested.
 Be aware that ice for drinks may be made using tap water.
 Sanitary conditions are generally poor, so always ensure uncooked and non-peelable vegetables, salads, and fruits are washed and disinfected, fresh fish and seafood are properly sanitized, and meat is thoroughly cooked before eating.
-Swimming in the ocean is safe, but swimming in rivers and non-moving fresh water is not advised.
+Swimming should be approached with caution, and swimming in rivers or stagnant freshwater is not recommended.

 The climate in the dry season, November to April, is hot and humid, and extended sun exposure should be avoided to prevent excessive fluid loss and dehydration from perspiration.
 The rainy season is from May to October, with most rain falling in July and August.
 Many cities in Sierra Leone, such as Kabala, are at high altitude.
 Be aware of the symptoms of altitude sickness and take precautions before you travel.
 Visit the Centers for Disease Control and Prevention website for more information regarding specific issues in Sierra Leone.

 Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
-See the State Department’s webpage for more information on insurance providers for overseas coverage.
-Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.
 We strongly recommend supplemental insurance to cover medical evacuation.

 Local time, business hours, and holidays